|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

-At the same time two P-39 Airacobras from the 70th Fighter Squadron led by Lt.
+Meanwhile, a pair of P-39 Airacobras from the 70th Fighter Squadron led by Lt.
 Rex Barber with wingman 1st Lt.
-William Daggitt.
-They were flying a reconassiance patrol over the Munda at 9,000'.
-They observed Zeros orbiting at 13,000' and bombers below them at 1,000', prepairing to land.
+William Daggitt were flying a reconnaissance patrol at 9,000' over the Munda and observed Zeros orbiting at 13,000' and bombers below them at 1,000' preparing to land.

-While Daggitt made a feinting attack towards the Zeros, P-39 "Diabo" piloted by Lt.
-Rex Barber dove on the bombers and aimed at the leader.
-Barber began to fire, but found his Airacobra was sluggish, because he had forgoten to jettison his drop tank, and immediately released it.
+While Daggitt made a feinting attack towards the Zeros, P-39 "Diabo" pilot Lt.
+Rex Barber dove on the bombers and aimed for the leader.
+Barber began to fire, but found his Airacobra was sluggish, because he had forgot to jettison his drop tank and immediately released it.
 He observed hits and caused the engine to catch fire and crash into the sea off Munda Point.
 After only the one pass, the P-39s departed.
-Climbing away, Barber thought he saw F4U Corsairs, but they proved to be Zeros, but they did not intercept him.
-Returning to Henderson Field, Barber claimed one Nell shot down, his first victory.
+Climbing away, Barber thought he saw F4U Corsairs but they proved to be Zeros, but they did not intercept.
+After landing at Henderson Field, Barber claimed one Nell shot down, his first aerial victory claim.
 The shoot down had also been observed by a coastwatcher on Rendova and reported by radio.

-During the attack, the engine was set on fire and three of the crew were wounded, two seriously.
-Pilot Kondo managed to successfully ditch, 30 meters from shore and the crew were able to exit the bomber and swim to shore.
+During the attack, one engine was set on fire and three of the crew were wounded, two seriously.
+Pilot Kondo managed to successfully ditch roughly 30m / 98' off Munda Point.